How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 Cleaning the ring

 Use a gentle jewelry cleaner or a solution of warm water and mild soap to clean the ring.
-Make sure to thoroughly clean all parts of the ring, including the band, prongs, and diamond.
+Ensure to thoroughly clean all parts of the ring, including the band, prongs, and diamond.

 Inspecting the ring